ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-state/index.md

 ## Saving and Restoring State

-<grid-example title='Grid State' name='grid-state' type='generated' options='{ "enterprise": true, "exampleHeight": 630, "modules": ["clientside", "columnpanel", "filterpanel", "setfilter", "range"] }'></grid-example>
+<grid-example title='Grid State' name='grid-state' type='mixed' options='{ "enterprise": true, "exampleHeight": 630, "modules": ["clientside", "columnpanel", "filterpanel", "setfilter", "range"] }'></grid-example>

 The initial state is provided via the grid option `initialState`.
 It is only read once when the grid is created.